Gerjan77/SARS-COV-2/COMPILE.md

 # Compile

 The principle of compilability reaches further than 'open source'.
 Any software tester is able to compile the open source software just as efficient as the developer(s).
-All third-party software meets the following:
+As a matter of principle, all third-party software meets the following:
 No software created after April 26th 2020 Sunday 12:45h UTC will be used, except this repository.
-Dependencies will be defined by version and downloadable or included in this repository.
+Dependencies will be exactly defined by version and downloadable or included in this repository.
+The compiling platform is fully defined by the dependency version list.

 ## Upgrade or downgrade to the following software versions